-LHNs must establish effective mechanisms to support the regular and timely exchange of information required to ensure that the process of credentialing and defining the scope of clinical practice supports and enables productive, work ready and agile nursing workforce.

-The credentialing and defining the scope of clinical practice process is made up of three distinct phases; initial credentialing; defining the initial scope of clinical practice; and review and renewal of scope of clinical practice.
+- > DHW, LHNs and SAAS must establish effective mechanisms to facilitate the regular and timely exchange of information required to ensure that the process of credentialing and defining the scope of clinical practice supports and enables productive, work ready and agile nursing workforce. - > The credentialing and defining the scope of clinical practice process must include three distinct phases; initial credentialing; defining the initial scope of clinical practice; and review and renewal of scope of clinical practice.

-> Initial credentialing
+Initial credentialing

-LHNs must ensure that evidence of minimum credentials are collected as part of the recruitment process and are considered when there is a change of circumstances or role for the nurse practitioner and registered nurse with a specific scope of practice.
-Hiring managers are required to work with the local Human Resource department to ensure that all requirements relating to education, qualification, formal training and requirements are collected and confirmed to enable the validation of the clinician's skills, experience, competence and capability.
+LHNs must ensure that evidence of minimum credentials is collected in accordance with Appendix 1: Credentialing and Defining Scope of Clinical Practice for Nursing Roles Mandatory Instruction as part of the recruitment process and are considered when there is a change of circumstances or role for the nurse practitioner and registered nurse with a specific scope of practice.

-Refer to Credentialing Nursing Roles Mandatory Procedure for mandatory requirements.
+- > Hiring managers must: - ensure that all requirements relating to education, qualification, formal training and requirements are collected and confirmed to enable the validation of the clinician's skills, experience, competence and capability, in accordance with local procedures. - comply with the requirements in Appendix 1: Credentialing and Defining Scope of Clinical Practice for Nursing Roles Mandatory Instruction.

-> Defining the initial scope of clinical practice
+Defining the initial scope of clinical practice

-When defining the initial scope of clinical practice LHNs must consider, describe and articulate the extent to which the individual nurse practitioner and registered nurse with a specific scope of clinical practice is able to practice within the context and capability of the health care facility.
-The relevant Nursing and Midwifery Credentialing Committee must develop and articulate specific criteria for defining the initial scope of clinical practice to ensure a contemporary, consistent and equitable approach in decision making.
+- When defining the initial scope of clinical practice LHNs must consider, describe and articulate the extent to which the individual nurse practitioner and registered nurse with a specific scope of clinical practice is able to practice within the context and capability of the health care facility, in accordance with Appendix 1: Credentialing and Defining Scope of Clinical Practice for Nursing Roles Mandatory Instruction. - > The relevant Nursing and Midwifery Credentialing Committee must develop and articulate specific criteria for defining the initial scope of clinical practice to ensure a contemporary, consistent and equitable approach in decision making.